When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 A hat, sunscreen and sunglasses are three items, but they all are protection factors.
 Sunglasses and a hat protect your eyes and face.
 Sunscreen protects all of your skin.

-If you often play most of your tennis on indoor courts, you don’t always need to bring a hat, sunscreen, or sunglasses for obvious reasons.
+If you often play most of your tennis on indoor courts, you don’t always need to bring a hat, sunscreen, or sunglasses for obvious reasons, but indoor lighting is still something to keep in mind.

 Nevertheless, being prepared for outdoors situations isn’t a bad idea.